 As the result of the abandonment of EUR/CHF peg by the Swiss National Bank in January 2015 there was a significant appreciation of the Swiss franc against foreign currencies, including the Polish zloty.
-In 2016, the level of CHF rate was similar compared to 2015.
 The bank constantly analyses the impact of these events on the financial results including the risk of deterioration in the quality of the portfolio of mortgage loans denominated in CHF.
 The risk is partly mitigated by a decline in reference interest rates, CHF LIBOR.